threeme3/usdx/README.md

-# QCX-SDR: SDR and SSB with your QCX transceiver
+# QCX-SSB: SSB with your QCX transceiver
 This is a simple and experimental modification that transforms a [QCX] into a (Class-E driven) SSB transceiver.
 It can be used to make QRP SSB contacts, or (in combination with a PC) used for the digital modes such as FT8, JS8, FT4.
-It can be fully-continuous tuned through bands 160m-10m in the LSB/USB-modes with a 2400Hz bandwidth has up to 5W PEP SSB output and features a software-based full Break-In VOX for fast RX/TX switching in voice and digital operations.
+It can be fully-continuous tuned through bands 80m-10m in the LSB/USB-modes with a 2400Hz bandwidth has up to 5W PEP SSB output and features a software-based full Break-In VOX for fast RX/TX switching in voice and digital operations.

-The SSB transmit and receiver stages are implemented completely in a digital and software-based manner.
-At transmit the ATMEGA328P samples the input-audio and reconstructing a SSB-signal by controlling the SI5351 PLL phase (through tiny frequency changes over 800kbit/s I2C) and controlling the PA Power (through PWM on the key-shaping circuit).
+The SSB transmit-stage is implemented entirely in digital and software-based manner: at the heart the ATMEGA328P is sampling the input-audio and reconstructing a SSB-signal by controlling the SI5351 PLL phase (through tiny frequency changes over 800kbit/s I2C) and controlling the PA Power (through PWM on the key-shaping circuit).
 In this way a highly power-efficient class-E driven SSB-signal can be realized; a PWM driven class-E design keeps the SSB transceiver simple, tiny, cool, power-efficient and low-cost (ie. no need for power-inefficient and complex linear amplifier with bulky heat-sink as often is seen in SSB transceivers).
-At receive the ATMEGA328P over-samples the I/Q at 62.5kHz, implements a down-sampling phasing receiver in the digital domain via Hilbert transformers and digital filters, and sends the resulting signal via PWM shaping to the headphone/speaker output.

-An Open Source Arduino sketch is used as the basis for the firmware, the hardware modification bypasses the QCX CW filter and adds a microphone input in-place of the DVM-circuit; the mod is easy to apply and consist of four wire and four component changes and after applying the transceiver remains compatible with the original QCX (CW) firmware.
+For the receiver, a large portion of the original QCX circuit has been removed and implemented in digital manner (software): the ATMEGA328P is now implementing the 90 degree phase shift circuit, the (CW/SSB) filter circuit and the audio amplifier circuit (now a class-D amplifier).
+This has simplified the QCX circuit a lot (50% less components needed), and there are a number of advantages and features: there is no longer a need for an alignment procedure due to the very accurate 90 degree Hilbert phase shifter; and there are now adjustable IF DSP filters for CW and SSB; and there is an AGC and there is a noise-reducing DSP signal conditioning function and there are three indepent built-in attenuators in the analog front-end which helps utilizing the full dynamic range.
+The speaker is directly connected and driven by the ATMEGA.
+A digital mixer with narrow low-pass window (2 kHz) and steep roll-off (-45dB/decade) with ADC oversampling are offering enough alias rejection, processing-gain and dynamic-range for handling weak (0.12μV) and strong-signals (S9+60dB).

-This experiment is created to try out what can be done with very minimal and simplified hardware; a simple ATMEGA processor, a QCX and a software-based SSB processing approach.
-Feel free to experiment with this sketch, let me know your thoughts or contribute here: https://github.com/threeme3/QCX-SSB  There is a forum discussion on the topic here: [QRPLabs Forum]
+This experiment is created to try out what is can be achieved with minimal hardware while moving complexity towards software; here the approach followed is to simplify the design where possible while keep a reasonable performance.
+The result is a cheap, easy to build, versatile QRP SSB transceiver that actually is quite suitable for making QSOs (even in contest situations), however due to the experimental nature some parts are still in progress and hence limited.
+Feel free to try it out or to experiment with this sketch, let me know your thoughts or contribute here: https://github.com/threeme3/QCX-SSB  There is a forum discussion on the topic here: [QRPLabs Forum]

 73, Guido
 pe1nnz@amsat.org